catberry/catberry-oauth2-client/README.md

 ##Contribution
-If you have found a bug, please create pull request with [mocha](https://www.npmjs.org/package/mocha) unit-test which reproduces it or describe all details in issue if you can not implement test.
-If you want to propose some improvements just create issue or pull request but please do not forget to use `npm test` to be sure that your code is awesome.
+If you have found a bug, please create pull request with [mocha](https://www.npmjs.org/package/mocha) unit-test which reproduces it or describe all details in an issue if you can not implement test.
+If you want to propose some improvements just create an issue or a pull request but please do not forget to use `npm test` to be sure that your code is awesome.

-All changes should satisfy this [Code Style Guide](https://github.com/catberry/catberry/blob/master/docs/code-style-guide.md).
+All changes should satisfy this [Code Style Guide](https://github.com/catberry/catberry/blob/4.0.0/docs/code-style-guide.md).

 Also your changes should be covered by unit tests using [mocha](https://www.npmjs.org/package/mocha).